Olivia Culpo Rocks Dangerously Short Miniskirt, Jokes About Taping It To Her Legs: ‘It Is NOT Wind-Proof’

 Olivia Culpo is sharing more snaps from the set of her new filming project and fans are going crazy over her tantalizing posts.

 As The Inquisitr previously reported, the gorgeous supermodel and actress – who famously appeared in the 2018 romantic comedy I Feel Pretty alongside fellow Sports Illustrated babe Emily Ratajkowski – is currently shooting in Venice Beach, California, for a new movie.
-While Olivia has been tight-lipped about her latest cinematic venture, the 27-year-old hottie was spotted on set on Tuesday as she walked the Venice Boardwalk between takes.
+While Olivia has been tight-lipped about her latest cinematic venture, the 27-year-old hottie was spotted on set Tuesday as she walked the Venice Boardwalk between takes.

 Photos obtained by the Daily Mail showed the 2012 Miss Universe winner looking yummy as she flaunted her enviable figure in a chic yet very revealing floral ensemble.
-Snapped with her phone in hand, Olivia put her toned abs on display in the tinniest crop top – a barely-there, puff-sleeved number that ended right below the chest line, leaving her taut midriff completely exposed.
+Snapped with her phone in hand, Olivia put her toned abs on display in the tiniest crop top – a barely-there, puff-sleeved number that ended right below the chest line, leaving her taut midriff completely exposed.
 The Maxim Hot 100 cover girl teamed the skimpy garment with a matching miniskirt, showing off her endless pins in the thigh-skimming piece.

 The following day, Olivia treated fans to yet another captivating behind-the-scenes view from the movie set.
 On Wednesday, the Sports Illustrated:Swimsuit Edition model took to Instagram to share a gorgeous beachside snap that also featured a large portion of the filming crew.
 The picture appeared to be taken during a quick break from shooting and saw the stunning brunette rocking the same sexy outfit as she did the day before.